 Bogusia’s first published poem was nominated for the Forward Prize in 2013.

-She is the winner of the New Zealand Poetry Society’s 2018 Poetry Competition and has been earlier commended or shortlisted in the Bridport Prize, the Plough Prize and the Hippocrates Prize.
+She is the winner of the New Zealand Poetry Society’s 2018 Poetry Competition and has been previously commended or shortlisted in the Bridport Prize, the Plough Prize and the Hippocrates Prize.

 In 2015 she was selected for the Poetry Ireland Introductions series and the following year was awarded the third place in the Irish Over the Edge New Writer of the Year competition.

-Bogusia has performed her poetry at the Edinburgh Fringe Festival, and the International Literature Festival Dublin alongside the National Poetry Competition winner Stephen Sexton.
-She has also read her work at venues such as Ireland’s Cúirt International Festival of Literature and Clifden Arts Festival, among others.
+Bogusia is a mesmerizing performer of her poetry and has appeared at the 2018 Edinburgh Fringe Festival, and the 2015 International Literature Festival Dublin alongside the National Poetry Competition winner Stephen Sexton.
+She has also read her work at Ireland’s Cúirt International Festival of Literature, Clifden Arts Festival, and Norway’s House of Literature.